nextpyp/prismpyp/docs/metadata.md

 === "cryoSPARC"

-      To build metadata directly from **cryoSPARC** outputs, you’ll need data from the `Import`, `Patch CTF Estimation`, and `CTFFIND4` jobs.

-      For the test dataset (EMPIAR-10379), the deposited data already contains motion corrected micrographs, so you can skip motion correction.
+      > To build metadata directly from **cryoSPARC** outputs, you’ll need data from the `Import`, `Patch CTF Estimation`, and `CTFFIND4` jobs.
+For EMPIAR-10379, the deposited data already contains motion corrected micrographs, so you can skip motion correction.

       - Export the outputs of the following jobs and note their locations: